Global coronavirus deaths exceed quarter of a million - Reuters tally

 GRAPHIC- World-focused tracker with country-by-country interactive https://tmsnrt.rs/2WZPuOh

-(Reporting by Jane Wardell and Gayle Issa; Editing by Richard Pullin and Lisa Shumaker)
+(Reporting by Jane Wardell and Gayle Issa; Editing by Lisa Shumaker and Richard Pullin)

 ((jane.wardell@thomsonreuters.com; +61 2 9321 8165; Reuters Messaging: jane.wardell.thomsonreuters.com@reuters.net Twitter: @TheJaneWardell))